criswellalexander/blip/README.md

 This is a fully Bayesian Python package for detecting/characterizing stochastic gravitational wave backgrounds and foregrounds with LISA.
 It is designed to support flexible, modular analyses of multiple isotropic and anisotropic stochastic signals, with a variety of source morphologies.

 1) We recommend creating a dedicated conda environment for BLIP.
-Conda is a common python virtual environment manager; if you already have Conda, start at step 2; otherwise [install conda.](https://docs.conda.io/projects/conda/en/latest/user-guide/install/)
+Conda is a common python virtual environment manager; if you already have Conda, start at step 2; otherwise [install conda.](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) You can also use a native Python virtual environment if desired.

 2) Create an environment.
 We require Python >= 3.10, and recommend 3.12: